dctang4/Project-1-329/readme.md

 2. I didn't know how to make it scroll after clicking the nav bar links.

 **RESOLUTION**
-1. As one of the first things I was working on, I didn't want to waste too much time on it.
-So after struggling for a bit I just decided to do a work around.
-I crerated a hidden set of nav links that is only visible in destop mode and the drop down nav links become hidden.
+1. As it was one of the early features I worked on, I didn't want to spend too much time on it, so I created a work around by making another set of links that only show in desktop mode.
+But once I had free time at the end, I was able to study how bootstrap expanded the navbar and figure out how to do it myself at the correct media query settings.

 2. I google searched and found out that I need href to the id of the location I wanted to scroll to.
 Also to prevent the default jump, I needed to add the property scroll-behavior with value smooth to the html.